GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 have come up with the idea of going in the opposite direction: [a new COEP "credentialless" mode](https://github.com/mikewest/credentiallessness/) that allows loading resources without the CORP header by stripping all their credentials.
-We are working out the details of how it should work in detail, but we hope this will lighten your burden of making sure the subresources are sending the `Cross-Origin-Resource-Policy` header.
+We are figuring out the details of how it should work, but we hope this will lighten your burden of making sure the subresources are sending the `Cross-Origin-Resource-Policy` header.

 If you want to enable cross-origin isolation but are blocked by this, we recommend [registering for an origin